 The course has been designed to be a fun and interactive introduction to different treatments available in salons.
-You will be trained in all the following units and at the end of the course combine all your skills and knowledge to create a total look.

-- Introduction to the hair and beauty sector.
+You will be able to combine your skills and knowledge to perform your own services and to assist others in the salon.
+Introduction to the hair and beauty sector

-- Presenting a professional image in a salon.
+- Presenting a professional image in a salon

-- Shampoo and conditioning hair.
+- Shampoo and conditioning hair

-- Themed face painting.
+- Themed face painting

-- Styling women's hair.
+- Styling women's hair

+- Make up

+- Nail art

-- Plaiting and twisting.
+- Plaiting and twisting

-- Basic manicure and Nail art
+- Basic manicure

-- Using temporary hair colour.
+- Using temporary hair colour

 - Head massage

-- Creating a hair and beauty image